-DVR will only share your information if a court orders us to release it, if there is a law enforcement investigation, or if it is requested by the Social Security Administration.
+DVR will only share your information when we're legally required to do so, such as Federal reporting, if a court orders us to release it, if there is a law enforcement investigation, or if it is requested by the Social Security Administration.
 Information may also be shared to protect you or other people if it is determined that you pose a threat to your own safety or the safety of others.
-Outside of these circumstances DVR will never share your medical and personal information with any other person or organization without your written permission.
+Outside of these circumstances DVR will never share information that identifies you with any other person or organization without your written permission.